15 Top-Rated Small Towns in Virginia

 Occoquan is known for its historical center and artsy community.
 You can take a history tour or visit the Mill House Museum on your own to see artifacts and photographs related to the town's past.

-The town boardwalk and pier is a great place to spend an afternoon walking around and to experience the more than 80 small businesses, from art galleries and boutiques to family-owned restaurants.
+The town boardwalk and pier are great places to spend an afternoon walking around and to experience the more than 80 small businesses, from art galleries and boutiques to family-owned restaurants.

 Take advantage of the Occoquan River during your visit to plan some time kayaking.
 You can launch from a public ramp and have a picnic at River Mill Park.
 Occoquan is a designated bird sanctuary, so take your binoculars and look for species that frequent the river, like eagles and kingfishers.